 If a bacterial infection is not present, low-dose antibiotics might be given a suppressive treatment.
 This prolonged course of antibiotics usually last at least for 3 months with the aim of reducing the lumps that might form.

-Topical antibiotics is used every day on the affected regions.
-The oral antibiotics that might be given include tetracycline, erythromycin, lymecycline and doxycycline.
+Use topical antibiotics every day on the site.
+The doctor might suggest oral antibiotics such as tetracycline, erythromycin, lymecycline and doxycycline.

-An antiseptic wash such as chlorhexidine can be applied daily on the affected areas.
-This is often prescribed with other treatment options.
+Apply daily an antiseptic wash such as chlorhexidine on the site.
+The doctor often prescribes this with other treatment options.

 Retinoids such as acitretin and isotretinoin are vitamin A based medications.
 These are not highly effective but can help in some cases.

 Women with hidradenitis suppurativa who experience flare-ups before their period can benefit from using a combined contraceptive pill.